Inventory Turnover › Jewelry

 Jewelry Inventory Turnover Benchmarks 2026

-Jewelry retailers run the slowest turnover of any major retail sector at 1.2x to 2.4x per year.
-High unit price, long consideration cycle, and the need to display visual inventory at scale all push this metric low.
+Jewelry retailers run among the slowest turnover of any major retail sector at roughly 2.0x to 4.1x per year, with traditional store-based chains at the low end and DTC online-led players turning faster.
+High unit price, long consideration cycle, and the need to display visual inventory at scale all push this metric low for the bricks-and-mortar model.
 The economics work via gross margins of 40-55%.

 Named retailer 10-K data